Entry Level Classes

 This class is open to dogs of ALL levels, Novice through Advanced.
 We will offer nested courses to cover your appropriate level.

 Breed Handling (Conformation)

 upon demand – Prepare dogs and owners for the conformation ring.
 Sessions will be positive with a high rate of reinforcement.
 Topics include: Pick the right lead, practice gaiting, hand stacking, free stacking, to bait, or not to bait, teaching dog to tolerate the hand examination and ring etiquette.

 upon demand – This class is open to dogs of any age who have completed at least one session of Intro. to Obedience.
 Dogs will be introduced to tricks from the AKC Trick Dog Novice checklist with the goal of earning the AKC Novice Trick Dog Title (TKN).
 Dogs are not required to be AKC registered.

 Nosework enhances the dogs natural instinct to hunt.
 It harnesses the dogs ability to detect scent and find the source.
 It was modeled after bomb and detection dogs.
 It is fun to watch your dog work with the instincts he was given.
 Dogs ages 4 mos and up can benefit.
 It is not physically taxing and has helped reactive/shy dogs.
 Each dog works individually in a gated area.
 If your dog can look for food in a cardboard box, he is ready for Nosework.

 This class prepares you and your dog to become a therapy dog team.
-You will learn the skills to become certified with Therapy Dog International.
-Once certified, you will be able to visit hospitals, nursing homes, and schools as a therapy dog team. **Please note that the Therapy Dog International certification test will not be given during this class, but you will receive information on where to get tested.
+You will learn the skills to become certified with The Bright and Beautiful Therapy Dogs, Inc. Once certified, you will be able to visit hospitals, nursing homes, and schools as a therapy dog team. **Please note that The Bright and Beautiful Therapy Dogs, Inc. certification test will not be given during this class, but you will receive information on where to get tested.